Last Updated: June 26, 2022

 Take a Closer Look at The Nutrient Goals

-The amount of calories you need every day is affected by your age, sex, and levels of physical activity, according to the USDA Dietary Guidelines 2015-2020.
+The amount of calories you need every day is affected by your age, sex, and levels of physical activity, according to the 2020 – 2025 Dietary Guidelines for Americans.

 According to the NCHS, in 2018, the percentage of U.S. adults aged 18 and over who met the physical activity guidelines for aerobic activity amounted to 53.3% of the population.
 Therefore, we decided to set our sights on US adults who are moderately active, in the age range from 18 to 45.